The ABCs of Frugality: 8 Simple Rules to Spending Less and Enjoying Life More

 Knowing what you spend on a monthly or even a weekly basis is just the start.
 Multiply that number into a yearly cost.

-Remember that when using your card, you should ask yourself if it’s really a good deal?
+Remember that when using your card, you should ask yourself if it’s really a good deal.
 Being honest is the first awareness.
 We do use credit cards.
 They’re very convenient.
 But carrying a balance is throwing away money.
-Therefore the first financial priority is paying off cards.
+Therefore, the first financial priority is paying off cards.

-Cut all spending to the bone.
-Although it may seem daunting, start by paying off the lowest balance first.
-It’ll give positive feedback.
-Then pay the balance each month before the due date.
 Credit card companies are constantly looking for new and exciting ways to get more money out of your pocket.
-They add all fees.
-They shorten grace periods.
-They raise interest rates if the wind decides to change direction.
 Some folks recommend dropping all your cards except one or two.
-Others suggest keeping the cards, but not using them.
+Others suggest keeping the cards but not using them.
 The unused balance will augment your credit rating.
 Everyone’s situation is slightly different.
 Use the one that enhances your financial picture.

 Use debit cards with care.
 Items bought with them may not be protected.
 Loss of a card and use by someone nefarious may not be protected.
-And several studies have shown people spend more with a card, any card, than if they used cash.
+And several studies have shown people spend more with a card, any card, than if they use cash.
 That is something to keep in the forefront of your mind.

 Have you ever defined the family’s financial goals?
 Is a college fund part of it?
 Or perhaps a new house for an expanding family is needed.

 Knowing where money is going is a start.
-Understanding areas to spend less is the another step.
+Understanding areas to spend less is another step.
 Some typical issues:

 Communication